BearPigMan/bucket-list-front-end/README.md

 * Working with handlebars (in a previous iteration of the app) to get data to appear visually
 * Working with the Maps API and their approach to interacting with the DOM
 * Encountering circular dependencies and saving data to a unique API object type

+# UNSOLVED PROBLEMS #

+We have a search bar that we would like to implement, and to populate a set of markers based on search.
+We had originally planned to give users the option of setting data as "public", so that they can share goals with other users.

 # INSTALLATION #